AndyMc3000/ci-ms3-pool-club/README.md

 Interaction design is defined as the "..development of application flows to facilitate user tasks, defining how the user interacts with site functionality".
 Inline with this principle, the pages were designed as follows;

-1. The Homepage;
+#### The Homepage; ####
-* It should have a navigation bar with individual links to each page and a 'MyMenu' modal.
+* It should have a navigation bar with individual links to the Registration and Login pages.
 The navigation bar should also be fixed to the top of the page view.
-* It should contain a call-to-action and button to allow a user to contact Party Chef.
-This should link to the contact page.
+* The 'hero' carousel banners at the top of the Homepage should include a link button linking to the Registration page.
-* It should contain a features/benefits section containing 4 principle features under the following rough heading titles; 'Who We Are', 'Our Services', 'Our Menu's', and 'What people say about us'.
-* It should contain a list of menu's (each within its own accordion) under the following headings; 'Canapés', 'Starters', 'Main Course', 'Something Sweet', and 'Drinks'.
-* The menu accordions should contain a list of menu item to include a photo, description, and an 'Add to MyMenu' button.
-When the 'Add to MyMenu' button is clicked, an item is added to the users MyMenu (i.e. a shopping cart modal).
-* The users MyMenu (a modal) can be accessed by clicking on the MyModal button in the Nav bar.
-Within the MyMenu modal, a user can change the quantity of an item or remove an item.
-* A user can also send a copy of the menu to Party Chef, along with additional information which must be included, in order to request a quote and confirm availablity.
-The extra information will come from a form in the MyMenu modal which a user must complete.
-The form will ask for; Name, Email, Telephone number, Party date, Party start time, Location, Service Type.
-A copy of the quote request will also be sent to the user by email.
-* It should contain a gallery of photographs highlighting recent events and food displays.
-* It should contain a section to show Testimonial quotes.
-* It should have a further navigation section in the footer.
-The footer will also contain links to all Party Chef's social media channels.

-2. The Contact page;
-* It should have a navigation bar with individual links to each site page.
+* The 'Why Join' section should also contain a link button linking to the Registration page.
-* It should contain a section to show the address and phone number of the Party Chef Headquarters.
+* The 'Our Leagues' section should contain two link buttons.
+One button should link a user to the current League Tabel page, and the other should link a user to the Archived League Tables page.
-* It should include a Google Map with markers to show the individual Party Chef offices around the country.
-And when a user clicks on a marker, and 'info window' should popup to show the contacts details and address for that office.
-* It should also contain a contact form to allow a user to submit a query to Party Chef.
+* On completion and submission the Contact Form should send an email (cc'ing the user) to a CPC organiser using the EmailJS email service.
+* The sponsor carousel banners in the 'Visit our Sponsor' section should be clickable and link a user to an external sponsor website, where that page opens in a new browser window/tab.

+#### The Player Homepage; ####

 #### Information Architecture: ####